-- The work of collating information that has been undertaken for HIARF provides a good foundation for, and offers the opportunity to develop, a comprehensive dataset of information on the Neolithic sites, monuments and finds in Highland Region.
-Further development of the existing artefact data would offer the opportunity to create a ’24 hour museum’ of images and information relating to objects that are currently scattered among several museums and collections.
+- The work of collating information that has been undertaken for HighARF provides a good foundation for, and offers the opportunity to develop, a comprehensive dataset of information on the Neolithic sites, monuments and finds in the Highland Region.
+Further development of the existing artefact data would offer the opportunity to create a ’24 hour museum’ of images and information relating to objects that are currently scattered across several museums and collections.

-- The Highland Archaeological Research Framework’s defined research questions and highlight lacunae in our knowledge and provides the opportunity for funding bodies to understand where funds could most fruitfully be directed in order to address these questions
+- The Highland Archaeological Research Framework’s defined research questions highlight gaps in our knowledge and provides the opportunity for funding bodies to understand where funds could most fruitfully be directed in order to address these questions

 - The peat-covered landscape offers a good testing ground for the development of survey methods designed to ‘see through’ peat

-- The continued retention of artefacts in private hands, in contravention of Scots bona vacantia law (which states that all objects whose original owners or rightful heirs cannot be identified are the property of the Crown, and can be claimed by the Crown), denies everybody the possibility of seeing and understanding these pieces of the evidential ‘jigsaw’.
-There needs to be a publicity campaign to encourage people to obey the law.
+- The continued retention of artefacts in private hands, in contravention of Scots bona vacantia law, which states that all objects whose original owners or rightful heirs cannot be identified are the property of the Crown, and can be claimed by the Crown, denies everybody the possibility of seeing and understanding these pieces of the evidential ‘jigsaw’ of Scottish Archaeology.

-- The absence of funds specifically dedicated to ‘rescuing’ developer-funded excavation reports from their current state of publication ‘limbo’ means that it will be hard to improve the status quo – but not impossible.
+- The absence of funds specifically dedicated to bringing developer-funded excavation reports to full publication means that it will be hard to improve the status quo – but not impossible.
 Exploration of all potential funding sources should be pursued.